amitofsk/dandy/docs/Dandy.md

 The fifth line tells the RPi that we will call pin 13.7, the internal LED, the name `led`.
 This line also says `led` will be an output.
 <br><br>When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the internal LED.
 Otherwise it prints `F` and turns off the LED.

-Unlike the RPi, this board is active low, so low values are considered True and high values are considered Falsse. (checkme)
+Unlike the RPi, this board is active low, so low values are considered 'True' and high values are considered 'False'.

-#### 5.1.4 Reading data from the computer
+#### 5.1.5 Reading data from the computer

 In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and MicroPython code for the microcontroller.
 While we're programming the microcontroller, let's write this code.
 <br><br>
-Copy the code below into the Arduino Lab editor, save it, and run it.
+Create a new file and copy in the code below, or load the `microcontr/serialReadPSoC.py` example file.

+Run it.
 When you run it, nothing will happen until you send a character from the computer to the microcontroller.
 If the microcontroller receives a character, the internal LED will blink.
 We'll complete this example in section 6.
 <br><br>
 If you close the Arduino Lab IDE, the microcontroller continues to run this code.
 If you unplug the PSoC6 and plug it back into your computer, the microcontroller continues to run this code.